 The San Francisco Declaration on Research Assessment (DORA)

 As a signatory of the San Francisco Declaration on Research Assessment (DORA), we support and promote the responsible use of metrics and quantitative indicators of research.

-The declaration recognises the need to improve the ways in which research is evaluated.
+The Declaration recognises the need to improve the ways in which research is assessed.
 Since its development in 2012, it has become a worldwide initiative covering all scholarly disciplines and all key stakeholders including funders, publishers, professional societies, academic institutions, and researchers.

-DORA commits us to assessing research excellence through a process of qualitative review rather than using proxy measures of quality, such as publication in journals with a high impact factor.
+DORA commits us to assessing research in all its forms through a process of qualitative review rather than using proxy measures of quality, such as publication in journals with a high impact factor.